upstash/gitfix/README.md

 - openai-key: OpenAI API key

- You can see an example config file in the example_config.yaml.
+ You can see an example config file in the config.json in this repository.

 ### Indexing Your Repository